rrajasek92/folio-app/readme.txt

 click the donut hole of the chart and have a popup that would allow you to change your ideal profile.
-I would also have liked to display a more robust transaction table with the user being able to click on each investment type and change their current porfolio, but again time did not permit.
+I would also have liked to display a more robust transaction table with the user being able to click on each investment type and change their current portfolio, but again time did not permit.
 When thinking about "production ready," there were several additional features that I left out considering my goal for time.